 values for the instance settings, skip this step.

-- Select a Region for your instance, either United States (default) or European Union.
-Your database, backups, and all replicated data will be stored in datacenters in the region you select.
+- Select a Region for your instance, either United States (default), European Union, or Asia.
+Your database, backups, and all replicated data will be stored in a zone in the region you select.
 All Cloud SQL instances in the United States are run in the US-Central region in order to provided lower latencies from both Google Compute Engine and Google App Engine.

 - Configure Resources and Billing options, which includes selecting a tier for your instance and a billing plan.
 The default values are the D1 tier and per use billing.
 For more information about tiers and billing plans, see Packages Billing Plan.